Authmaker/documentation/implement-login/configure-app.md

 title: Configure your app
 ---

-After successfully creating your Authmaker instance, configure your Ember application to work with Authmaker.
+After successfully creating your Authmaker instance, configure your existing Ember application to work with Authmaker.

 #### Install addons